awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 ### Q6\.
 Can I calculate my own bounce rate by using the information from the Amazon SES console or the GetSendStatistics API?<a name="bn-q6"></a>

 No\.
 The bounce rate is calculated using representative volume \(see [Q5\.
 Over what period of time is my bounce rate calculated?](#bn-q5)\)\.
 Depending on your sending rate, your bounce rate can stretch farther back in time than the Amazon SES console or `GetSendStatistics` can retrieve\.
 In addition, only emails to non\-verified domains are considered when calculating your bounce rate\.
-However, if you regularly monitor your bounce rates using those methods, you should still have a good indicator that you can use to catch problems before they get to levels that trigger a probation or suspension\.
+However, if you regularly monitor your bounce rates using those methods, you should still have a good indicator that you can use to catch problems before they get to levels that cause us to place your account under review or pause your account's ability to send email\.

 ### Q7\.
 How can I find out which email addresses bounced?<a name="bn-q7"></a>